Victor Vifquain

-Jean-Baptiste Victor Vifquain (20 May 1836 – 7 January 1904) was a Belgian-born veteran of the American Civil War and the Spanish–American War.
-He was awarded the Medal of Honor for capturing a Confederate flag during the Battle of Fort Blakely.
+Jean-Baptiste Victor Vifquain (May 20, 1836 – January 7, 1904) was a Belgian-born veteran of the American Civil War and the Spanish–American War.
+He was awarded the Medal of Honor for capturing a Confederate flag during the Battle of Fort Blakeley.
 Following the Civil War, Vifquain was appointed as US consul to Colombia and was inducted into the Order of the Double Dragon for rendering aid to Chinese citizens.

 Early life

-Vifquain was born as Jean-Baptiste Victor Devuyst in Saint-Josse-ten-Noode, Belgium on 20 May 1836; his parents were not married at the time of his birth, and he was legally recognized by his father in 1845.
+Vifquain was born as Jean-Baptiste Victor Devuyst in Saint-Josse-ten-Noode, Belgium on May 20, 1836; his parents were not married at the time of his birth, and he was legally recognized by his father in 1845.
 His father, Jean-Baptiste Joseph Vifquain, was an engineer and served under Napoleon during the Napoleonic Wars.
 Vifquain received military training at the Royal Military Academy in Brussels, and served in the Belgian Army for a year.
 In 1857, he moved to the United States and settled in Saline County, Nebraska.